 Clicking the checkmark when you agree with an idea is the fundamental and most important action in the Goodpoint experience.

-It is called “believing” because it means the idea will get saved to your user account.
-This lets others see that you agreed with it.
+It is called “believing” because it means the idea will get saved to your user profile.
+This lets other users see that you agreed with it.

-This is done because on Goodpoint, writers can use ideas in multiple articles!
+This is done because on Goodpoint, writers can use an idea in different articles!
 By tracking both checked and supporting ones, we can show you whenever they appear again.

 See when friends share your beliefs